remko/waforth/README.md

 ```

 The exact opcodes and format of instructions can be found in
 [the WebAssembly spec](https://webassembly.github.io/spec/core/binary/instructions.html).
 In the future, I'll probably make all WebAssembly assembly instructions available somewhere.
-Using WebAssembly locals also currently isn't possible, although this should be easy to add later.
+Using WebAssembly locals also currently isn't possible, although this can
+be added in the future.

 ## Notebooks